godfrey-creat/alx-low_level_programming/0x01-variables_if_else_while/README.md

-program that printa all possible combinations
+program that prints all possible different combinations of 3 digits